kynda/joehallenbeck.com/_pages/resume.md

 - Refactored a 1.4 million loc enterprise PHP application into two separate applications addressing distinct business contexts.
-- Ongoing work to improve UI/UX using React/Redux to move internal web applications from multi-page to single-page applications
+- Introduced and championed the adoption of behavioral driven development
 - Used domain driven design in a brownfield and greenfield environment to craft enterprise software that mirrored the language and processes of business operations.
-- Maintained legacy Zend Framework 1 and Zend Framework 2 applications;
+- Maintained legacy Zend Framework 1 and Zend Framework 3 applications;
   developed Slim framework applications to create web APIs to support a microservice architecture.
 - Worked with a diverse scrum team in a continuous integration workflow.